Fakih-Hamid/sentinel-security-dashboard/README.md

 # Sentinel Security Dashboard

-**Sentinel** is a small student project exploring what a modern security monitoring console for an online game could look like.
+**Sentinel** is a student project exploring what a modern security monitoring console for an online game could look like.
 It is built with **Vite**, **React**, and **TypeScript**, and connects to a simulated security API (or a mock layer when offline).
 The goal is to learn how to design responsive dashboards, manage real-time data, and handle alert streams efficiently.